This post may contain affiliate links. Please see our disclosure policy.

 This Easy White Spinach Pizza is made with creamy ricotta, spinach, Italian herbs, and a mixture of mozzarella and Parmesan cheeses to capture the classic Florentine flavor in pizza form.

-If you like pizza, you will also want to check out Taco Pizza, Tomato Pizza, Buffalo Chicken Pizza, Pizza Rolls, and Easy Pull Apart Pizza Bread.
+If you like pizza, you will also want to check out Taco Pizza, Tomato Pizza, Buffalo Chicken Pizza, Chicken Pesto Pizza, Pizza Rolls, and Easy Pull Apart Pizza Bread.

 What is Pizza Florentine?

 Florentine style of cooking simply refers to a recipe that is prepared in the style of the Italian region of Florence.
-Florentine dishes, like my recipe for Chicken Florentine, most commonly feature spinach and a rich creamy sauce.
+Florentine dishes, like my recipe for Chicken Florentine and this Pizza Florentine recipe most commonly feature spinach and a rich creamy sauce.

 why you will love this spinach pizza